quephird/slox/README.md

 ### Collections

-Currently, there are two collection types supported in Lox: lists and dictionaries.
+Currently, there are two collection types supported in slox: lists and dictionaries.
 List literals are created using square brackets, and there are native properties and functions for them:

 ```
 var foo = [1, 2, 3];